Alice H. Lichtenstein: American Heart Association statements

-Diet guidelines for Americans
+Other nutrition guidelines committees

+Lichtenstein served on the Food and Nutrition Board (FNB) of the National Academy of Sciences (NAS).
+She was vice chair of the NAS Committee on Examination of Front-of-Package Nutrition Rating Systems and Symbols.
+On the NAS Panel on Macronutrients she helped choose the values used on the nutrition facts label for packaged foods and beverages.

+She served on multiple NAS committees, most recently as a member of the Standing Committee for the Review of the Dietary Reference Intakes Framework.

 Lichtenstein was vice-chair of the 2015 Dietary Guidelines Advisory Committee (DGAC) of the U.S. Department of Agriculture and the U. S. Department of Health and Human Services.
 She also served on the 2000 Dietary Guidelines Advisory Committee.
 This committee develops a scientific report that informs the Dietary Guidelines for Americans.